 The two mRNA COVID-19 vaccines, Pfizer and Moderna, are now recommended to have a booster after 8 months from the second dose of the original two-dose series.
 There is no difference in the ingredients or amount of the booster vaccine for these two.
 It is important to point out the booster is only indicated for individuals who have already received the two-dose series.

 The latest guidelines for severely immunocompromised individuals is to have them receive a third dose of the vaccine.
 Again, there is no difference in the ingredients or amount and dose.
 However, the timing is different.
-A third dose may be administered after 28 days for the second dose, while a booster is recommended after 8 months from the second dose.
+A third dose may be administered after 28 days from the second dose, while a booster is recommended after 8 months from the second dose.
 Third doses are for severely immunocompromised individuals whereas a booster is recommended for individuals 16 or older for Pfizer and 18 or older for Moderna.

 Is the booster shot any different than the two doses of the vaccinations already received?